 You do not need to bring your own laptop to the meeting room.
 However, if you would prefer to use your own laptop for your presentation, please review the following:

-- If you are using your own laptop: Your laptop must have either a mini-display port or a mini-hdmi output to connect to the cabling provided that runs to the data projector in the session rooms.
+- If you are using your own laptop: Your laptop must have either a mini-display port, HDMI or USBC output to connect to the cabling provided that runs to the data projector in the session rooms.
 Some laptops have a special interface cable that attaches to the output of their laptop to hook to external switchers, monitors and data projectors.
-If your laptop requires a different type of adaptor other than the mini-display port or hdmi provided to connect to the Male DVI-D cabling that runs to each projector you will be required to bring your own as these adaptors will NOT BE PROVIDED.
+If your laptop requires a different type of adaptor other than the mini-display port or hdmi provided to connect to the Male HDMI cabling that runs to each projector you will be required to bring your own as these adaptors will NOT BE PROVIDED.
 EB is not responsible for equipment left in the session rooms.

 - Mac presentations created in Keynote will NOT be supported.
 Those individuals must bring their own laptop to be tied into the switcher so they can run it off their own machine.